Boot Naked Linux

 Virtualized

-Getting this going on real hardware would be pretty irritating, so I’m using QEMU to make a virtual system to experiment with.
+Getting this going on real hardware would involve an irritating amount of USB key swapping, so I’m using QEMU to make a virtual system to experiment with.

 QEMU lets you boot from just a kernel and a filesystem image on the command line.